 Four ways to help reduce unnecessary emergency room visits in your health plan population

-Health plans need to lower ED costs, no matter what type of populations they serve—from Medicaid and Medicare to private, commercial plan members.
+Health plans need to lower Emergency Department costs, no matter what type of populations they serve—from Medicaid and Medicare to private, commercial plan members.
 Non-urgent emergency room visits cost the U.S. $4.4 billion annually.
 Reasons for non-urgent ED visits include lack of knowledge of other care options and lack of access to non-emergency care.
-One CDC study found that 80% of adults visited the ED because they couldn't get the care they needed from a primary care physician, and a growing shortage of primary care doctors is expected to further compound this issue.
+One CDC study found that 80% of adults visited emergency departments because they couldn't get the care they needed from a primary care physician, and a growing shortage of primary care doctors is expected to further compound this issue.

 Fortunately, there are several steps health plans can take to turn the tide.
 As a healthcare engagement and telehealth partner, Carenet optimizes health plans' ED diversion programs and reduces costs associated with avoidable ED visits.